NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 These are settings for the Multi-location zoom dialog box.

-**CRS of 'Add location' Input Coordinates**
+**CRS/Projection of input coordinates**

-The user sets the CRS/projection of the coordinates entered in the ***Add location*** text box.
+The user sets the CRS/projection of the coordinates in the ***Enter coordinate*** text box.
 By default this is set to WGS 84, latitude and longitude.
 This has no effect on the coordinates in the ***Location List*** that can be read in.
 The location list must always be WGS 84.
 The options are:

 * **WGS 84 (Latitude &amp; Longitude)**
+* **MGRS**
 * **Project CRS**
 * **Custom CRS**
+* **Plus Codes**

 When **Custom CRS** is selected, the user is allowed to select a custom CRS projection.

-**Coordinate Order of 'Add location' Input Coordinates**
+**Coordinate Order of input coordinates**

-The user sets the order of coordinates entered in the ***Add location*** text box.
+The user sets the order of coordinates in the ***Enter coordinate*** text box.
 The order is either latitude followed by longitude (Y,X) or longitude followed by latitude (X,Y).
 By default the order is "Latitude, Longitude", the format used by Google Maps.
+This is not applicable when MGRS or Plus Codes coordinates are being used.

 **Create Vector Layer Style**